grafana/grafana/docs/sources/dashboards/create-reports/index.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise/" >}}) version 7.2 and later, and [Grafana Cloud Pro and Advanced](/docs/grafana-cloud/).

-You can configure organization-wide report settings in the **Settings** under **Dashboards > Reporting**.
+You can configure organization-wide report settings in the **Settings** tab on the **Reporting** page.
 Settings are applied to all the reports for current organization.

 You can customize the branding options.